MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/Get-MgBetaDeviceManagementVirtualEndpointOrganizationSetting.md

 ## SYNOPSIS
 Read the properties and relationships of the cloudPcOrganizationSettings from the current tenant.
 A tenant has only one **cloudPcOrganizationSettings** object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDeviceManagementVirtualEndpointOrganizationSetting](/powershell/module/Microsoft.Graph.DeviceManagement.Administration/Get-MgDeviceManagementVirtualEndpointOrganizationSetting?view=graph-powershell-v1.0)

 ## SYNTAX